 Most of these may seem like common sense, but all too often, we can tend to slip into our old personal habits while on social media.
 Maintain your professional persona at all times and if in doubt about whether a post could be misconstrued, err on the side of caution and don’t post it.

-If you liked this content , we’ve just created a Free E-Book to Kickstart Your Digital Marketing in 2017, make sure to download it below!
+If you liked this content, we’ve created a Free E-Book to Kickstart Your Digital Marketing, make sure to download it from below now!